 Section 3.
 Each candidate for office shall be nominated by a member of the commission.
 Commissioners may nominate themselves.
 Seconds are not required.

 Section 4.
 When nominations are closed, the voting shall take place as determined by the Commission at that time.
-However, no secret ballots are allowed.
+No secret ballots are allowed.

 Section 5.
 The officers shall be elected to serve for one year or until their successors are elected.
 Their terms of office shall commence at the close of the meeting at which they are elected.
-In the event of a vacancy, the officer filling the vacant position shall only serve out the term of the officer he or she replaced.
+In the event of a vacancy, the officer filling the vacant position shall only serve out the remainder of the term of the officer he or she replaced.

 Section 6.
 A simple majority shall be required for election of officers.
 If there is not a simple majority after the first ballot, there shall be an election between the candidates receiving the most votes.
 In the event of a tie vote, the term shall be divided equally between the tied candidates.
 A coin toss or drawing of straws shall be used to determine the order in which the candidates serve.

 Section 7.
-If there is a vacancy among the officers, the Commission shall hold an election during the next meeting of the Commission.
+If there is a vacancy among any officers except the Treasurer, the Commission shall hold an election during the next meeting of the Commission.
 If there is a vacancy in the Treasurer officer, the Commission may hold a special meeting to elect a new Treasurer.

 Section 8.
 The Chair shall serve as a convenor of the Commission and shall chair the Commission meetings.